siobhanlgorman/knits-and-pieces/TESTING.md

 ## Accessibility

 The website was tested for accessibility at [Wave](https://wave.webaim.org/report#/https://knits-and-pieces.herokuapp.com/).
-Some issues were highlighted mostly relating to the mailchimp form and these were corrected.
-Some empty labels and buttons were also corrected.
-No errors remain.
+There were many more errors in this section than expected, relating to skipped heading levels, empty labels, justified text and contrast issues.
+The tool was very useful in highlilghting errors that had not been identified in testing or with other tools used during development and was a great learning experience.
+All errors and alerts have been fixed for all pages.